 We are pleased to share a link to Rubicon Atlas, a website that provides access to Irvington UFSD's curriculum.
 Below is the link to the Irvington UFSD Rubicon Atlas site and our FAQ document.
-This FAQ's will provide quick answers ?that you may find helpful as you explore our curriculum through this new website.
+This FAQ's will provide quick answers that you may find helpful as you explore our curriculum through this new website.

 Teachers follow a recommended time allotment for homework which is developmentally appropriate and research based.
-Generally, students will receive homework in literacy and math each night.

-- Kindergarten: 5-10 minutes
+- Kindergarten: 5 minutes

-- 1st Grade: 5-15 minutes
+- 1st Grade: 5-10 minutes